 A handful of states have contributory negligence laws, which are significantly stricter.
 In these states, a plaintiff who is found partially responsible for their injuries, no matter how small the percentage, will not receive compensation.

 Did you slip and fall on a commercial premises, due to a poorly labeled or unmarked hazard?
 Businesses have a duty to provide their customers a safe environment and those who do not should be held accountable.
-If you have a claim, contact Trantolo & Trantolo’s slip and fall lawyers today.
+If you have a claim, contact Trantolo & Trantolo’s Connecticut slip and fall lawyers today.